 flops like that.

 As Ivor plays a series of songs during a game of bridge, she says, nearly under her breath, “What a lovely long repertoire,” and soon after discourages applause, “Please don’t encourage him.”
-At another point when Morris Weissman refuses to name the murderer in his next Charlie Chan movie because it will spoil it for the dinner guests, she quips: “Oh, none of us will see it.”
+At another point when Morris Weissman (Bob Ballaban) refuses to name the murderer in his next Charlie Chan movie because it will spoil it for the dinner guests, she quips: “Oh, none of us will see it.”
 Witty dialogue indeed!

 Obviously, in terms of dialogue there is a great deal to attend to.
 But again, one must ask, for what purpose?
 What should we make of this witty, deceitful crowd?

 Altman is perhaps more successful in conveying—what many critics have recognized as one of his major themes—that with McCordle’s murder we are witnessing the symbolic death of the upper class.
 In his visual presentation of the servants gathering outside the doorway of the drawing room and in other spots throughout the house to overhear the Novello’s songs, we recognize that the performer may be despised by the figures for whom he directly performs, but he is loved by the servants.
-And in that fact we recognize their love of life, that through their enjoyment of music, dance, film and theater they will prevail just as the “ruling class” will ultimately fade away.
+And in that fact we recognize their love of life, their thorough and open their enjoyment of music, dance, film and theater they will prevail just as the “ruling class” will ultimately fade away.
 Altman reveals this with some sense of nostalgia, for as disgusting as these societal figures are, unlike Denton and Novello himself, they are the “real” thing.
 Like Denton, who pretends to be a servant, Novello is an impersonator.
 To Morris’s question, “How do you manage to put up with these people?”
 Novello responds, “Well you forget, I make my living impersonating them.”

 Similarly, ousted from her position as a servant, we recognize that Elsie, despite our admiration for her ability to create a new life, will perhaps also become a kind of impersonator, an actress who, as a native to Britain, can now “pretend” to be as British as Claudette Colbert (on the phone throughout much of the movie American Morris Weissman, in his search for an actress who sounds “British,” asks “What about Claudette Colbert.
 She’s British, isn’t she?
 Is she, like, affected or is she British?”).